 NSAIDs are very widely used drugs and, while cases of idiosyncratic hepatotoxicity have been reported [111], there does not seem to be much evidence of on-target hepatotoxicity associated with COX2.

 There does not appear to be clinical evidence of on-target hepatotoxicity for dopamine receptor ligands in general.
 Compounds selective for the D4 isoform are uncommon, so data here is particularly scare.
-However, apomorphine is a faily potent D4 agonist (also active at other isoforms) that is, at most, rarely associated with DILI [112]
+However, apomorphine is a faily potent D4 agonist (also active at other isoforms) that is, at most, rarely associated with DILI [112].

 Estrogen receptor α (ERα) is expressed in the liver, although, by contrast with the AR, there does not seem to be any obvious connection with liver disease [113].